-This is where Sensing by Proxy comes in.
 Using the K-30 sensor’s CO2 level data as the only input, the researchers were able to create a model “that captures the spatial and temporal features of the system and links unobserved human emission to proxy measurements of CO2 concentrations.”

 The algorithm they developed was tested in both controlled and field experiments, and resulted in an error rate of 0.6 fractional persons as compared to 1.2 fractional persons by the best alternative strategy.
 The algorithm is also better at measuring changes, such as occupants entering and leaving a meeting.
 In addition, it does not require more costly Pyroelectric infrared (PIR) or Ultrasonic sensors used for current occupancy detection systems.

 The algorithm is one of a growing number of papers that test the use of CO2 levels for occupancy detection.
 For example, Chaoyang Jiang and others in a paper titled “Indoor occupancy estimation from carbon dioxide” were able to estimate occupancy in an office with 24 cubicles.
 They counted occupants accurately 94 percent of the time within a tolerance of four occupants.